harrystark/major-system/README.md

 8	    |  v, f, ph
 9	    |  p, b

+###Rules
+* Consonants get substituted by the table.
+* Vowels and the letters w, h, y and x are ignored.
+* Double letters are disregarded.
+So ss equals 0.

 - **S**atellite	S = 0	0
 - *S***a**tellite	Vowel, ignored.
 0